Portugal Golden Visa: Funds vs Cultural Donation — Comparing the Two Routes

 It is less suited for investors who want the simplest possible process with the fewest moving parts, or who would find the ongoing fee structure and reporting requirements (especially for US citizens) burdensome relative to the amount at stake.

-The donation route suits you if:
+The donation route may fit if:

 - You want the lowest possible cash outlay to obtain the Golden Visa